Pachakuti Mesa Tradition Apprenticeship Sanctioned Teachers

 My goals as a Pachakuti Mesa Teacher: Bring simplicity to very complex concepts; Enlighten your understanding of the beauty of You; You come away from each gathering self-empowered; Know you are Complete and Whole.
 I actively work with people to open to their spiritual heart to the connection with Divine Love and acceptance of Self.
 Through this acceptance a person is able live their true path of Inspiration.
 “As we heal ourselves we heal others and the world around us.”

-Garry received his spirit name, Aquila Negra, from a shaman in Chiapas, Mexico.
-Discovering this path in 1998, he was able to create spiritual practice that supports his calling to live in harmony with the beloved Earth Mother.
-After a deep apprenticeship and experience with don Oscar, many trips to Peru and the land of the Maya, he shares the Pachakuti Mesa Tradition with great reverence and honor.
+Garry began to explore this path 20 years ago, when he created a spiritual practice to support his calling to live in harmony with our beloved Earth Mother.
+After a deep and ongoing apprenticeship with don Oscar Miro-Quesada, many pilgrimages to Peru and the land of the Maya, he shares the Pachakuti Mesa Tradition with great reverence and honor.

 Phyllis L. Clay, Ph.D.